-Geophysics plays in important role in many aspects of civil engineering, mechanical engineering, and electrical engineering, as well as mathematics, physics, geology, chemistry, hydrology, and computer science.
-Given the natural connections between these various fields and geophysics, coupled with intense recruiting by industry for geophysicists, it may be of interest for students in other majors to consider choosing to minor in geophysics or choose geophysics as an area of specialization.
-The core of courses taken to satisfy the minor requirement must include some or all of the following geophysics methods courses.
+Geophysics plays an important role in many aspects of civil engineering, petroleum engineering, mechanical engineering, and mining engineering, as well as mathematics, physics, geology, chemistry, hydrology, and computer science.
+Given the natural connections between these various fields and geophysics, it may be of interest for students in other majors to consider choosing to minor in geophysics, or to choose geophysics as an area of specialization.
+The core of courses taken to satisfy the minor requirement must include some of the following geophysics methods courses.

+GPGN210, Materials of the Earth

+GPGN302, Seismic Methods

-GPGN210 Materials of the Earth GPGN302 Seismic Methods GPGN303 Gravity and Magnetic Methods GPGN308 Electrical and Electromagnetic Methods GPGN432 Borehole Geophysics
+GPGN303, Gravity and Magnetic Methods

+GPGN308, Electrical and Electromagnetic Methods

+GPGN419, Well Log Analysis and Formation Evaluation